-"The mission of the Washington Engineering Institute is to provide practical engineering technology curriculum, driven by industry needs, and instructed by engineers, surveyors, and technicians with practical industry experience.
-The goal is to produce positive and motivated engineering technologists with technical job skills that are highly desirable to engineering and related industries."
+"The mission of the Washington Engineering Institute is to provide practical science, technology, engineering, and mathematics curriculum, driven by industry needs, and instructed by respected professionals with practical industry experience.
+The goal is to produce positive and motivated graduates with technical job skills that are highly desirable to industry."